cameronjamesw/railway-inn/README.md

 ![An image of the employees page within the employee database](assets/images/employees-ss.png)

-- The employee page of the Employee Database displays the following parameters
+- The employee page of the Employee Database displays the following parameters:
   - First Name
   - Last Name
   - Employee Number